 To date, Pittsburgh has already added Brandon Lowe as a very prominent lineup addition via the three-team trade with the Rays and Astros that also brought Jake Mangum into the outfield mix.
 Jhostynxon Garcia also arrived in the ’Burgh via a five-player deal with the Red Sox.
 Those two trades saw the Pirates trade from their rotation depth by moving out Johan Oviedo and Mike Burrows, though GM Ben Cherington said his team is still looking to land another “proven bat.”

 Okamoto doesn’t exactly fit this description, as the 29-year-old obviously has never seen any action in North American baseball.
-There have also been some question as to how Okamoto will be able to handle the higher velocity of MLB pitchers, and his defensive value as a third baseman is seen as solid if nothing special.
+There have also been some questions as to how Okamoto will be able to handle the higher velocity of MLB pitchers, and his defensive value as a third baseman is seen as solid if nothing special.
 This all said, Okamoto has been one of Japan’s best hitters for years, with a career .277/.361/.521 slash line and 248 home runs over his 4494 plate appearances with the Yomiuri Giants.

-Signing Okamoto to a multi-year deal would provide some long-term lineup, as Lowe is slated for free agency next winter.
+Signing Okamoto to a multi-year deal would provide some long-term lineup coverage, as Lowe is slated for free agency next winter.
 Installing Okamoto at third base would leave Jared Triolo, Nick Gonzales, and Nick Yorke battling for middle infield playing time (when Lowe is used at DH instead of second base), yet using this group in a part-time or bench capacity only deepens the roster.
 There is also the simple fact that none of the trio hit in 2025, so it is hard to imagine Okamoto wouldn’t represent some kind of upgrade for a Pittsburgh team that badly needs more offense.

 Fact that murakami signed with whitesox which was totally unexpected & outta the blu